syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 layout: post
 title: Getting Started for Syncfusion NumericUpDown Control
 description: A quick tour to initial users on Syncfusion NumericUpDown(SfNumericUpDown) control for Xamarin.Android platform
-platform: Xamarin.Android
+platform: xamarin.android
 control: NumericUpDown
 documentation: ug
 ---

 # Getting Started of Xamarin.Android NumericUpDown(SfNumericUpDown)

-This section provides overview for working with Essential NumericUpDown for Xamarin.Android.
+This section provides overview for working with Essential® NumericUpDown for Xamarin.Android.
 You can walk through the entire process of creating a SfNumericUpDown.

 ## Referencing Essential Studio® Components in Your Solution